quic/aimet/README.md

 AIMET aims to be a community-driven project maintained by Qualcomm Innovation Center, Inc.

 ## License
-AIMET is licensed under the BSD 3-clause “New” or “Revised” License.
+AIMET is licensed under the BSD 3-clause "New" or "Revised" License.
 Check out the [LICENSE](LICENSE) for more details.